Research Assistant - Cellular Generation and Phenotyping

-The Cellular Generation and Phenotyping Core Facility (CGaP) is responsible for developing and delivering complex and large scale cell biology projects to support the breadth of scientific programs at the Sanger Institute.
-The current portfolio of projects includes the generation of human induced pluripotent stem cells (iPSCs) and organoid lines, the differentiation and characterisation of the iPSC lines and the running of large scale CRISPR screens in cancer cell lines.
-Upcoming projects include differentiation of iPSCs into macrophages and challenge with stimuli, differentiation of iPSCs into neuronal precursors and cortical neurons and generation of P. falciparum mutants for a malaria project.
+The Cellular Generation and Phenotyping Core Facility (CGaP) is responsible for developing and delivering complex and large scale cell biology projects to support the scientific programs at the Sanger Institute.
+The current portfolio of projects includes the generation of human induced pluripotent stem cells (iPSCs) and organoid lines, the differentiation and characterisation of the iPSC lines, the running of large scale CRISPR screens in cancer cell lines and generation of P. falciparum gene knockouts for a malaria project.

 - A relevant BSc in a life science subject, or equivalent laboratory experience

 - Good communication skills, both written and verbal

 - Good organisational skills, able to plan and prioritise effectively

 - Team oriented approach

 - Attention to detail and good record keeping skills

 - Experience of working with primary or stem cell lines

 - Experience of antibody based staining techniques